feodor84/apager_res/README.md

-# Repository for translations of the Android App aPager
+# Repository for translations of the Android App aPager Pro

 Now >YOU< can help to provide a new language for the app!